pprunty/pprunty.github.io/posts/moores-law.md

 ---
-title: "Is There a Moore's Law for the Human Brain?"
+#title: "Is There a Moore's Law for the Human Brain?"
+title: "AI vs. Human Brain: The Future of Cognitive Enhancement and Evolution"
 date: "2024-07-30"
 description: "Exploring the interplay between technological advancements in Artificial Intelligence and the evolution of the human brain."
 image: "/images/articles/brain.png"